 MALDI-TOF Microbial ID Service:

-The MALDI-TOF microbial identification testing process yields a unique protein spectral fingerprint that is then compared to the Accugenix® validated MALDI database for bacterial and yeast identification.
+The MALDI-TOF microbial identification testing process yields a unique protein spectral fingerprint that is then compared to the Accugenix® validated MALDI database for bacteria, yeast, and fungal identification.
 The AccuPRO-ID® solution provides higher accuracy rates than phenotypic methods, produces faster results, and is a less expensive option for routine environmental monitoring programs.

-Why Outsource MALDI-TOF Microbial Identification Services Using Accugenix®?
+Why Outsource MALDI-TOF Microbial ID Services Using Accugenix®?

 - Higher confidence for species-level identifications when applying MALDI-TOF for microbiology lab applications.